Skip To Main Content

 AVID is a year‐long connections course.
 At Ridgeview, we have 2 periods of 8thgrade AVID, 2 periods of 7th grade AVID, and 1 period of 6th grade AVID Lite*, an AVID preparedness class.
 Our AVID teacher is Ms. Shepherd. (*Note our 6th grade AVID class is not application-based; it is chosen in the fall of each year using student performance data, site team review, and coordinator/principal selection).

-• Participate in the interview process (students who are present at school but fail to show up to their scheduled interview will be rescheduled once, then removed from the applicant pool if they do not show up again)
+Students should complete an application, ask for two recommendations, and if invited, complete the interview process.
+(Students who are present at school but fail to show up to their scheduled interview will be rescheduled once, then removed from the applicant pool if they do not show up again)

 AVID Logo